data-dot-all/dataall/pages/deploy/deploy_aws.md

 ## 6. Add CDK context file
 The generated cdk.context.json file **must** be added to your source code and pushed into the previously created CodeCommit repository.
-Add the generated context file to the repo by running the commands below (remember, with the tooling account credentials):
+Add the generated context file to the repo by running the commands below (remember, with the tooling account credentials).
 ```bash
 git add cdk.json
 git add cdk.context.json